-At OTS, RSHE will be delivered through the 50 minutes PSHE lessons which are every week for Ks3 and 4.
-Lessons are taught by a team of PSHE teachers alongside input from other members of staff and external speakers and companies where it is felt to be appropriate.
+RSHE will be delivered through the 50 minutes PSHE lessons which are once every two weeks in KS4 and every week for Ks4.
+Lessons are taught by a dedicated PSHE teacher alongside input from other members of staff and external speakers and companies where it is felt to be appropriate.